 Amazon continues to invest in new tools, features, and programs that benefit the growth of small businesses on Amazon — especially those operated by brand-registered sellers.

-One of the Amazon Advertising features available to sellers enrolled in Brand Registry is the ability to create a dedicated Amazon Store.
+One of the Amazon Advertising features available to sellers enrolled in Brand Registry is the ability to create a dedicated Amazon Storefront or Store.

 An Amazon Store is basically your own custom branded website on Amazon that allows registered brands to showcase their products — without any distractions from competitors’ products or ads.
 It’ll have the look and feel of a real ecommerce store, with Amazon’s huge audience reach.